SonyaCore/V2RayGen/README.md

 XRayGen uses docker to pull XRay image from the docker registry and after that, it generates a configuration file to start XRay container.

-it also creates a client side configuration file so you can use that with xray-core or v2ray-core
+it also creates a client side configuration file so you can use that with xray-core or v2ray-core.

+use **sudo** if your current user is not in the docker group or you don't have docker installed

 ## **Usage**